PhoenixPan/FrontEndDevelopment/css-basic.md

 ## Display
-1. display:block;  A block-level element always starts on a new line and takes up the full width available;
+1. display: block; - a block-level element always starts on a new line and takes up the full width available;
-2. display:inline; An inline element does not start on a new line and only takes up as much width as necessary;
+2. display: inline; - an inline element does not start on a new line and only takes up as much width as necessary;
-3. display:none; commonly used with JavaScript to hide and show elements. "display:none" does not take up any space, whereas "visibility:hidden" does;
+3. display: none; - commonly used with JavaScript to hide and show elements. "display:none" does not take up any space, whereas "visibility:hidden" does;
+4. display: inline-block; - will be affected by text-align and vertical-align

 ## Position
 1. position:static; default value.
 Not affected by top/bottom/left/right properties;